 I was surprised by how few sprint triathlon training schedules I found online, and ended up creating my own 12-week training schedule.
 I aimed to over prepare for the race to allow for occasional rain days or scheduling conflicts that I knew might cause some missed training sessions.
 It worked well for me – I felt well prepared going into the race and completed it fairly effortlessly despite numerous rain days, scheduling conflicts, and taking an entire week off during my final month of training to recover from back to back viral colds!

 A note about missed workouts:

 Don’t get too worked up if the weather prevents outdoor workouts or you need to take a break from training for health reasons.
-Do what you can to keep up with your cardio by doing in home workouts (check out my list of the best 25 free online workouts!).
+Do what you can to keep up with your cardio by doing in home workouts.
 If you’re sick, take time off to full recover, then pick up where you left off.

 A note about swimming:

 Swimming is the leg of the triathlon that seems to give beginners the most anxiety.
 It definitely did for me.
 When I first began training, I could hardly get across the pool swimming freestyle.
 I talked with a friend who had finished a few triathlons who urged me to switch strokes to find something that worked for me.
 In fact, she pointed out that she trained for freestyle but, it was so crowded on the day of her first race, that she was forced to breaststroke.
 I immediately switched to breaststroke and, within a week, I was able to swim 200 meters.
 Before I knew it, swimming was my favorite part of the training and I’d often much longer in the pool than my training schedule called for!